Andy4495/TI_Platform_Cores_For_Arduino/README.md

   - Compile for TM4C123 with minimal package index file and tivac board package 1.0.3 downloaded from this repo.
 - `compile_arduino_sketch_minimal-TM4C123-104.yml`
   - Compile for TM4C123 with minimal package index file and tivac board package 1.0.4 downloaded from this repo.

-## Configuring GitHub Workflows With This Repository

-This repo contains more configurations that you will probably ever need.
-You can generally use the latest version of the board package for the platform you are compiling.
-The older versions are included in case there is a specific compatibility issue with a particular sketch or library.

-Use one of the following YAML workflow files depending on how you want to compile your sketches:

-- yaml1
-- yaml2
-- yaml3

 ## References